veggiemonk/awesome-docker/README.md

 * [Conduit](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
 * [depcon](https://github.com/gondor/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
 By [@gonodr][gondor]
 * [dockit](https://github.com/humblec/dockit) - Do docker actions and Deploy gluster containers!
-* [Last.Backend](https://lastbackend.com/) - Last.Backend platform is designed for automatization of all routine work with the server and deployment of applications in one click using the visual interface.
 * [rocker-compose](https://github.com/grammarly/rocker-compose) - Docker composition tool with idempotency features for deploying apps composed of multiple containers.
 * [Zodiac](https://github.com/CenturyLinkLabs/zodiac) - A lightweight tool for easy deployment and rollback of dockerized applications.
 By [@CenturyLinkLabs][CenturyLinkLabs]